-Mountains on the one side and the Pacific Ocean and Montague Island or Barunguba (aboriginal name) on the other – you will be amazed.
+Guluga Mountain (Mount Dromedary) on the one side and the Pacific Ocean and Barunguba (Montague Island) on the other – you will be amazed.
 The area is known for being relaxed and laid back and has not succumbed to the excesses of coastal development.

 Narooma boasts a variety of surf beaches, a spectacular golf course, whale watching (September – November), recreational fishing, sightseeing, scenic drives, boat charters, fantastic bushwalks and valley rainforests.